ferdinandosantacroce/ferdinandosantacroce.github.io/README.md

 ## My personal notes
 I used the template: [Hugo Theme Stack Starter Template](https://github.com/CaiJimmy/hugo-theme-stack-starter).
-It works like a charm in Container devs!
+It works like a charm in Codespace!

 But I realized the template misses the icons; I downloaded them from the template repo [hugo-theme-stack](https://github.com/CaiJimmy/hugo-theme-stack)